The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 1. `deleteBookmark` fetches the bookmark first, then checks ownership before deleting.
 What status code does it send if the bookmark doesn't exist?
 What status code if it exists but belongs to another user?
 Why are these different?
 2. `likeBookmark` and `unlikeBookmark` are two separate controllers rather than a single `toggleLike` controller.
 What would a `toggleLike` controller need to do differently?
 What are the tradeoffs between the two approaches?
 3. When `destroy()` deletes a bookmark, its associated rows in `bookmark_likes` are deleted automatically.
 Where exactly in the codebase is this behavior defined?
 What would happen to the `bookmark_likes` rows if that behavior weren't in place?
+4. Every controller wraps its logic in `try/catch` and calls `next(err)` in the catch block.
+What does `next(err)` do?
+What would happen if the `try/catch` were missing and a database query threw an error?
+5. `listBookmarks` has no validation logic — it just fetches and responds.
+Why is it still worth wrapping in `try/catch` even for a simple read operation?

 **<details><summary>Answers</summary>**

 1. `404 Not Found` if the bookmark doesn't exist — the requested resource is absent. `403 Forbidden` if it exists but belongs to another user — the resource exists but the requester doesn't have permission to modify it.
 These are different because they communicate different problems to the client: "that thing doesn't exist" versus "that thing exists but it's not yours."
 2. A single `toggleLike` controller would first query the `bookmark_likes` table to check if the like exists, then either insert or delete based on the result.
 The two-controller approach is simpler and more RESTful — `POST` to create a resource, `DELETE` to remove it — which is consistent with how the rest of the API is designed.
 The tradeoff is that the client must track like state and choose the right method, whereas a toggle endpoint offloads that logic to the server.
 3. The `ON DELETE CASCADE` clause on `bookmark_likes.bookmark_id REFERENCES bookmarks(bookmark_id)` — defined in `server/db/init.js`.
 Without it, deleting a bookmark would fail with a foreign key constraint violation because `bookmark_likes` rows still reference the bookmark's `bookmark_id`.
 You would have to manually delete all associated likes before deleting the bookmark.
+4. Calling `next(err)` (with an argument) signals to Express that something went wrong and hands the error to the next error-handling middleware — in this case, `handleError` in `index.js`.
+Without `try/catch`, an error thrown inside an `async` function becomes an unhandled promise rejection.
+Express does not automatically catch these — the request would hang with no response sent to the client.
+5. Even read-only operations can fail unexpectedly — the database connection could drop, the query could time out, or the connection pool could be exhausted.
+Wrapping in `try/catch` ensures that any failure sends a `500` response rather than leaving the request hanging.

 </details>